Meet The Cairn Terrier

 True History Of The Cairn

 My hobbies include studying the history of domestic dog breeds.
 (I'm working on a book about this subject at this time.)
-Scotland and the areas where England and Scotland share a border are home to several distinct terrier breeds.
-Experts agree that of all these breeds the cairn terrier has retained the truest characteristics of the original terrier type of Scotland.
+Scotland and the areas where England and Scotland share a border are home to several terrier breeds.
+Experts agree that of all these breeds the cairn terrier has retained the truest characteristics of the original proto-terrier type of Scotland.

-From the early 16th century the term "Skye terrier" was used to describe ALL the original Highland terriers of Scotland due to their popularity in the Skye Island area.
+The West Highland White terrier (Westie) is the closest in type to the cairn terrier being a very recent offshoot.
+Cairns and Westies were considered the same breed, just different colors at first, and the UK Kennel Club allowed "purebred" Westies to have cairn terriers in their pedigrees up until 1924.
+From the early 16th century the term "Skye terrier" was used to describe ALL the original terriers of Scotland due to their popularity in the Skye Island area.
 The ancestors of the Scottish, Skye, cairn and Westie were all called "Skye" terriers for hundreds of years.
-There is no real rhyme or reason why the Scottish terrier breeds ended up with the names they did - dog breed names are notoriously inaccurate in many cases - but the breed called "Skye" today developed 400 years ago when there was an admixture of Spanish dogs with the native cairn type dogs.
+There is no real rhyme or reason why the Scottish terrier breeds ended up with the names they did - dog breed names are notoriously inaccurate in many cases - but the breed called "Skye" today developed 400 years ago when there was an admixture of softer, long-coated Spanish dogs with the native cairn type dogs.

 Please CLICK HERE for a very interesting read on the early history of the cairn terrier.

-From the early 16th century the term "Skye terrier" was used to describe ALL the original Highland terriers of Scotland due to their popularity in the Skye Island area.
+The West Highland White terrier (Westie) is the closest in type to the cairn terrier being a very recent offshoot.
+Cairns and Westies were considered the same breed, just different colors at first, and the UK Kennel Club allowed "purebred" Westies to have cairn terriers in their pedigrees up until 1924.
+From the early 16th century the term "Skye terrier" was used to describe ALL the original terriers of Scotland due to their popularity in the Skye Island area.
 The ancestors of the Scottish, Skye, cairn and Westie were all called "Skye" terriers for hundreds of years.
-There is no real rhyme or reason why the Scottish terrier breeds ended up with the names they did - dog breed names are notoriously inaccurate in many cases - but the breed called "Skye" today developed 400 years ago when there was an admixture of Spanish dogs with the native cairn type dogs.
+There is no real rhyme or reason why the Scottish terrier breeds ended up with the names they did - dog breed names are notoriously inaccurate in many cases - but the breed called "Skye" today developed 400 years ago when there was an admixture of softer, long-coated Spanish dogs with the native cairn type dogs.

 Please CLICK HERE for a very interesting read on the early history of the cairn terrier.